guzelsafiullina/Generative-models/README.md

 # Generative-models
 Solution of two problems: anomaly detection in the domain of finance and anomaly detection in the domain of cyber security.
 Solve problems using Generative models.

+## Anomaly detection in the domain of finance

+Fraud prevention system is actually saving consumers millions of dollars per year.

+*ul Goals of the work are:
+*ul Fill missing values using generative model (Autoencoder) *ul Measure the perfomence of autoencoder approach perfomence and compare with statistical approaches (i.e From here) *ul Reduce the dimenssion of the data using Principal component analysis and Linear Discriminant Analysis and compare the impact on selected machine learning model

 ### Install dependencies

 ```
 pip install -r requirements.txt
 ```